Gibbs conditioning principle for log-concave independent random variables

 Also define $t^*=\log(\lambda^*)$.
 It is well known that $M_n$ is a convex function, and it is not hard to see that since $\lambda^*<\lambda^{\max}$, we have that $M_n$ is twice differentiable at $t^*$, but we need a stronger condition around $t^*$:

+Note that the convexity of $M_n$ implies that both expressions are increasing in $\eps$.
 Since $M''(t^*)$ is equal to the variance of $S_n^{\lambda^*}$, the condition is often implied by this variance going to $+\infty$, but this might not be enough: maybe the convex functions $M_n$ approach another convex function with a discontinuity in the derivative at $t^*$.
 This might not satisfy condition \eqref{eq:cond}.